Jadeite Cabbage: History

-The sculptor of the Jadeite Cabbage is unknown.
+The sculptor of the Jadeite Cabbage is not known.
 It was first displayed in the Forbidden City's Yonghe Palace, the residence of the Qing Empire's Guangxu Emperor's Consort Jin, who probably received it as part of her dowry for her wedding to Guangxu in 1889.
-Following the fall of the Qing Empire in the Chinese Revolution of 1911, the sculpture became part of the collection of the Palace Museum in the Forbidden City.
-Along with a core of that collection, the piece survived the Second Sino-Japanese War (World War II) and the Chinese Civil War and was eventually relocated to Taiwan's National Palace Museum.
+Following the fall of the Qing dynasty in the 1911 Revolution, the sculpture became part of the collection of the Palace Museum in the Forbidden City.
+Along with a core of that collection, the piece survived the Second Sino-Japanese War (World War II) and the Chinese Civil War; it was eventually relocated to Taiwan's National Palace Museum during the retreat of the government of the Republic of China to Taiwan.